mylesagray/tanzu-cluster-gitops/README.md

 ## Todo

+* Add secrets as an ArgoCD Application
+* Add fluentbit as an ArgoCD Application
+* Add kube-prometheus as an ArgoCD application
-* Move from traefik to NginX + cert-manager
+* Move from traefik to nginx + cert-manager
-* Add fluentbit to Argo
-* Add kube-prometheus to Argo
 * Refactor namespaces
 * Refactor apps into projects
 * Use sync waves